Luohe: Natural resources

 Much of Luohe's natural resources come from the rivers of the city.
 The city's rivers are bountiful with rock salt of a high enough grade to be used in food preparation.
 The rivers of the city also have a particular type of sand which is suitable for being used in building materials.

 Industry

 A commercial center since ancient times, Luohe presently is home to many light industries such as food preparation, textile production, plastic production, and shoe production.
 Heavy industries, such as cement production, are also present.

 Services

 The city's tertiary industry has grown in recent years faster than overall economy.
 As of 2018, the city's tertiary industry had an output of 38.44 billion Yuan, 31.1% of the city's total.

 Education

 In 2018, Luohe City's secondary vocational education enrolled 9,200 students (excluding technical schools), with 27,800 students and 8,100 graduates.
 Regular high schools have 15,900 students, 47,400 students and 15,500 graduates.
 There are 35,100 students enrolled in junior high schools, 98,900 students and 30,500 graduates.
 Primary school enrollment was 35,500, with 205,700 students and 34,800 graduates.
-There are 98,100 kids in kindergartens.
+There are 98,100 children in kindergartens.